 Beets may not be the tastiest veggie out there, but despite the earthy and dusty taste, they are packed full of nutrients that our body requires.
 Beets are sometimes used as natural food coloring because of the presence of the phytonutrients called betalains in them.
 The health benefits of beets go on and on, but consumers tend to avoid sweet earthy vegetables.

-Well, beets have an earthy taste, but raw beets are also sweet, and the flavor of the final product all depends on how you cook it.
+Well, beets have an earthy taste, but raw beets are also sweet, and the flavor of the final product all depends on how you cook them.
 The most common way to cook beets would be to boil them, but when you have a salad recipe on hand, it becomes a little bit tricky.
 This article aims to take you through the process of preparing beets for any salad recipe.